KhronosGroup/glTF-Sample-Environments/README.md

 Sample environments for the glTF 2.0 Sample Viewer
 ==================================================

 These are the environments used for image-based lighting (IBL) in the official [glTF 2.0 Sample Viewer](https://github.com/KhronosGroup/glTF-Sample-Viewer).
-It is used as a sub-module from the previous repository.
+It is used as a sub-module from the glTF sample viewer.

 Sampling the panorama images